nrivers/scrollsequence/README.md

 <h2>Dependencies</h2>
 <p>jQuery 1.8+</p>

-scrollsequence was built with the latest version of jQuery.

 Features
 --------
 * Adds the images dynamically
-* Adds image replacement
+* Binds image filenames to the location of the page scroll.

 Check out the blog post at http://blueprintinteractive.com/blog